VonHeikemen/lsp-zero.nvim/advance-usage.md

 ### Setting up sources

 Using the `sources` option you can specify the priority of each source by changing the order.
 You could also include new ones.
-Check out `nvim-cmp`'s documentation to know what are the possibilities.
+Check out nvim-cmp's documentation to know what are the possibilities.

 Here is an example that recreates the default configuration for sources.